You have turned-in this assignment. You can review the lesson and see your previous answers.

 Since the 14th century, England had developed a vibrant economy and many people had higher wages than usual.

-So what this meant was that their middle class actually started to grow.
+So what this meant was that the middle class actually started to grow.

 So now you have a huge middle class.

-This was sometimes referred to the middling sort who had all maintained high wages.
+This was sometimes referred to the middling sorts, who had all maintained high wages.

-This freed up labour to work elsewhere as less people were required to work in the fields, to grow crops, et cetera.
+This freed up labor to work elsewhere, as less people were required to work in the fields to grow crops, et cetera.

 So many people could take on dual occupations, for example, working in agriculture, but also working in other industries.

-So this resulted in the growth of other industries such as wool production and textiles.
+So this resulted in the growth of our industries, such as wall production and textiles.

 What that meant was that they wanted to buy things they hadn't bought before.